zetorange1/bZx-monorepo/README.md

-# b0x_portal
+# b0x Portal

-Frontend portal for b0x
+Frontend portal for the b0x network.

 ## Development Setup

+1. Link the `b0x.js` library as per instructions below.

-Run `npm install` at the project root.
+2. Run `npm install` at the project root.

-Run `npm run dev` to start up the development server.
+3. Run `npm run dev` to start up the development server.

+### Link b0x.js

+This portal depends on b0x.js, which is a javascript library for interfacing with the b0x network.

+In order to interface with the development version of this library, you'll need to link it with `npm link`.

+1. Navigate to the `b0x.js` repository, and type `npm link` in the command line.

+2. Navigate back to this repository, and type `npm link b0x.js` to link the module for this project.

 ### Visual Studio Code